Wednesday, March 4, 2026

 2. Motions Needing Council Action

-uses within the Borough of Gettysburg.
+of the Code of Ordinances of the Borough of Gettysburg.

 B. Department of Historic & Environmental Preservation